dsxmachina/rfm/README.md

 ### Fast cd

 Type `cd` and see what happens.
 You can use `tab` to toggle the recommendation.
+The completion is quite similar to the one you find in`emacs`, so if you are used to that you should feel at home.

 ### cd into the current directory on exit